Roble Afdeb: Prisoner of war

-There is also a good side to Roble Afdeb which has contributed to his legendary status.
-Like the many wars that broke out.
 One day the Issa raided a camp belonging to Roble Afdeb and his clan.
 Roble leading his clan set out to revenge his people.
-Alas!
-Roble's men were defeated and he retreated with a broken leg only to be stuck in the middle of nowhere.
+His men were defeated and he retreated with a broken leg only to be stuck in the middle of nowhere.

 Roble was trapped in enemy territory, he lost his horse and was unable to travel great distances.
 To his distress Roble made up his mind and infiltrated an enemy camp at night to talk to their leader with the intention of giving himself up.
 Either help me or kill me and earn yourself a feather (earned when killing a rival clan member) he said.
 Their leader understanding of Roble's situation gave him a horse and food so he could return home.

 Roble Afdeb intended to pay back his debt to Roble Awl.
 In doing so he launched a new attack and raid on the same camp after some time.
 This time his men and him managed to best the camp.
 A lot of confusion stirred through the camp and a boy tried to flee the rampage and onslaught.

 Roble took it upon him to save the boy ans place him on his horse.
 At home he asked the boy about his background only to his amazement to find out that his name is Idleh Roble Awl, the son of Roble Awl.
 The man whose help Roble Afdeb sought during his times of distress and who had chosen to help him.
 Roble Afdeb took it upon him to raise the child as if he was his own.

 When the boy Idleh reached the age of 20 Roble Afdeb gave him one of his own daughter in marriage.
 He also presented the newly wedded couple with animals in gifts and financial support so they could start their own family.
 The good news managed to reach Roble Awl the father of the boy he had many years ago decided to give up his search for him.
 Roble Awl was happy to know his son was still alive and well and that Roble Afdeb repaid his dues.

 This act of nobility has to this day created a sort of alliance between the descendants of Roble Afdeb and that of Idle Roble Awl.
 They pay and receive blood compensation as a united group.